-Interim Careers Lead: Mr A MacIntyre amacintyre@themast.co.uk
+Interim Careers Lead: Mr C Taylor ctaylor@themast.co.uk

-The Careers Department at Kirkburton Middle School provides essential information, advice and guidance to students on a wide range of issues that help them build the skills they will need for working life and their future.
+The Careers Department at Kirkburton Middle School provides essential information, advice and guidance to pupils on a wide range of issues that help them build the skills they will need for working life and their future.

-The world of work has undergone significant changes in recent years and continues to do so and it is therefore even more important that we equip our students with the necessary skills for them to make decisions about their future, to know how and where to access information and to link subject areas and qualifications with possible career choices.
+The world of work has undergone significant changes in recent years and continues to do so and it is therefore even more important that we equip our pupils with the necessary skills for them to make decisions about their future, to know how and where to access information and to link subject areas and qualifications with possible career choices.

 We aim to offer: